giros-dit/ngsi-ld-client-tester/README.md

         (iot-sensors-tester-py3.9) $ poetry install
         ```
         The virtual environment is now activated and the Python dependencies (i.e., `ngsi_ld_client` and `ngsi_ld_models` Python modules) installed and ready to be used.
-2. To create a sample NGSI-LD Entity (e.g, NGSI-LD Entity of type `IotDevice`), run the [iot-sensors-tester/create-iot-device-entity.py](iot-sensors-tester/create-iot-device-entity.py) Python script as follow:
+2. To create a sample NGSI-LD Entity (e.g, NGSI-LD Entity of type `IotDevice`) by using of the `create_entity` operation, run the [iot-sensors-tester/create-iot-device-entity.py](iot-sensors-tester/create-iot-device-entity.py) Python script as follow:
     ```bash
     (iot-sensors-tester-py3.9) $ python create-iot-device-entity.py
     ```
-3. To retrieve the previously created NGSI-LD Entity by using its `id` field, run the [iot-sensors-tester/retrieve-iot-device-entity.py](iot-sensors-tester/retrieve-iot-device-entity.py) Python script as follow:
+3. To retrieve the previously created NGSI-LD Entity by using its `id` field (i.e., `retrieve_entity` operation), run the [iot-sensors-tester/retrieve-iot-device-entity.py](iot-sensors-tester/retrieve-iot-device-entity.py) Python script as follow:
     ```bash
     (iot-sensors-tester-py3.9) $ python retrieve-iot-device-entity.py
     ```
-4. To query all the NGSI-LD Entities of a particular type (e.g, NGSI-LD Entity of type `IotDevice`), run the [iot-sensors-tester/query-iot-device-entities.py](iot-sensors-tester/query-iot-device-entities.py) Python script as follow:
+4. To query all the NGSI-LD Entities of a particular type (e.g, NGSI-LD Entity of type `IotDevice`) by using of the `retrieve_entity` operation, run the [iot-sensors-tester/query-iot-device-entities.py](iot-sensors-tester/query-iot-device-entities.py) Python script as follow:
     ```bash
     (iot-sensors-tester-py3.9) $ python query-iot-device-entities.py
     ```
-5. To update the previously created NGSI-LD Entity of type `IotDevice` by using its `id` field, run the [iot-sensors-tester/update-iot-device-entity.py](iot-sensors-tester/update-iot-device-entity.py) Python script as follow:
+5. To update the previously created NGSI-LD Entity of type `IotDevice` by using its `id` field (i.e., `update_entity` operation), run the [iot-sensors-tester/update-iot-device-entity.py](iot-sensors-tester/update-iot-device-entity.py) Python script as follow:
     ```bash
     (iot-sensors-tester-py3.9) $ python update-iot-device-entity.py
     ```
-6. To create different NGSI-LD Entities (e.g, NGSI-LD Entities of type `IotDevice`, `TemperatureSensor`, and `HumiditySensor`) by using its `id` field, run the [iot-sensors-tester/upsert-iot-sensors-entities.py](iot-sensors-tester/upsert-iot-sensors-entities.py) Python script as follow:
+6. To create different NGSI-LD Entities (e.g, NGSI-LD Entities of type `IotDevice`, `TemperatureSensor`, and `HumiditySensor`) by using its `id` field (i.e., `upsert_batch` operation), run the [iot-sensors-tester/upsert-iot-sensors-entities.py](iot-sensors-tester/upsert-iot-sensors-entities.py) Python script as follow:
     ```bash
     (iot-sensors-tester-py3.9) $ python upsert-iot-sensors-entities.py
     ```